prpole/dissertation/throughput/main.md

 [^ln-loa]: Do I need to explain what a high level of abstraction is?

 [^ln-robinson-utopian]: Cite "utopia and climate change" article

+[^ln-critical-utopianism]: Find the ref for this term, probably in the bioregionalism and utopia article.
+Likely Suvin or Wegner

+[^ln-wiener]: feedback in Norbert wiener?

+[^ln-foster]: *Marx's Ecology* 129.